Florida Injury Law Firm: Experienced Miami Personal Injury Lawyers Fighting for Your Rights

 In order to hold the responsible party liable and recover compensation, your Miami personal injury lawyer must prove the four elements of negligence:

-• Duty of Care: This means the at-fault party had a responsibility to help keep you from harm.
-An example is how drivers have a duty to obey traffic laws.
+- Duty of Care: The at-fault party had a responsibility to help keep you from harm.
+Drivers, for example, have a duty to obey traffic laws.

-• Breach of Duty: The responsible party did not uphold the duty of care.
+- Breach of Duty: The responsible party failed to uphold that duty of care.

-• Causation: The negligent behavior caused your injury.
+- Causation: The negligent behavior directly caused your injury.

 Can I Still File a Lawsuit if I’m Partially at Fault for My Injury?

-When it comes to personal injury claims, there are certainly some occasions where one person is 100% at fault and the other person is 100% blameless.
+When it comes to personal injury claims, there are certainly some occasions where one person is 100% at fault and the other is entirely blameless.
 However, this is not always the case.

-In some states, this can present serious problems for the victims of personal injury, with their claims for compensation being thrown out of court.
-For instance, in a place like North Carolina, if a plaintiff is found to be even 1% responsible for the accident that resulted in their injuries, the entire claim will be thrown out of court.
+In some states, shared fault can seriously harm a victim’s ability to recover compensation.
+In a place like North Carolina, if a plaintiff is found to be even 1% responsible for the accident that caused their injuries, the entire claim can be thrown out of court.

-A good illustration of this is if there is a car accident caused by a reckless, speeding driver, but where the victim was found to have turned in front of the driver without a working turn signal.
-In this case, the jury may decide that the victim was 10 percent responsible for the accident, assigning the other driver 90 percent of the blame.
-In that case, if the jury determines the case to be worth $100,000, the plaintiff will collect $90,000, with his or her share of responsibility reduced from the ultimate damage award.
+A good illustration of this is a car accident caused by a reckless, speeding driver where the victim had a turn signal that wasn’t working.
+A jury might find the victim 10% responsible and the other driver 90% responsible.
+In that case, if the jury values the case at $100,000, the plaintiff collects $90,000, reduced by their share of responsibility.

 What Is My Personal Injury Case Worth?